gvwilson/thirdbit/src/fiction/eimin/index.md

 and into Suresh's ribs.
 She couldn't scream,
 but he could,
-a scream was rage and pain
-and a thousand years of being trapped in a little shard of glass.
+a scream that was rage and pain and a thousand years of being trapped in a little shard of glass.

-He shouted a word and slapped the sword blade with the hand that wore the ring.
+He shouted a word and slapped the sword with the hand that wore the ring.
 The blade snapped like a dry twig.
 He rolled in the water and dove.
 I dropped the broken sword and went after him.